 - Sometimes statements are made in an interview that rub us the wrong way.
 We might consider it inappropriate, or it just goes against what we believe.
 Those statements, even if they are job-related, should not affect judgement about the applicant's suitability for the position.
 The statements should be weighed in relation to the requirements of the position.

 - Nonverbal communication in the interview can give us valuable information about an applicant.
 However, each one of us has our own pattern of nonverbal expression.
 Gestures, body position, facial expressions, etc. can often be read to mean more than one thing.
-Sometimes we can't control our expressions because of disabilities.
-Misinterpretation of nonverbal communication can get us in trouble.
-So don't draw conclusions too early based on nonverbal communication.
+Sometimes we can't control our expressions because of disabilities or some non-verbal communication may be cultural-based.
+Misinterpretation of nonverbal communication can get us in trouble, so don't draw conclusions too early based on nonverbal communication.

 Information we receive from others